cornelcroi/context-lens/README.md

 ## Contributing

 Contributions are welcome!
-We appreciate your interest in improving Context Lens.
+I appreciate your interest in improving Context Lens.

 ### How to Contribute